jandot/aerts-exercises-leipzig/Visualization/exercises/processing_exercise.md

 * distance

 ### Getting the data
-In the directory **xyz**, create a new folder called `data`.
+First **save your sketch**.
+In the directory where you saved it, create a new folder called `data`.
 Download the file [**http://bitbucket.org/jandot/flamesworkshop/downloads/flights.csv**](http://bitbucket.org/jandot/flamesworkshop/downloads/flights.csv) into this new folder.

 ### Accessing the data from Processing
 Let's write a small script in Processing to visualize this data.
 The **visual encoding** that we'll use for each flight will be the following: